samueleaton/cubbie/README.md

 ## The Lowdown

 Cubbie allows the creation of state stores.
-It will keep track of the state history as the state modifies.
+It will keep track of the state history as the state is modified.
 It is built on an event system that allow anybody to listen for any state event.

-If you are using Node.js (e.g. Electron) the state can be synced to a file for persistent storage.
+If you are using Node.js (e.g. Electron) the state can be synced to and from a file for persistent storage.

 ## Installation